-Graduate students of the anthropology of work, here is your chance to get recognized for your scholarship, win a little money, and perhaps get published!
-The annual submission deadline for the 2012Society for the Anthropology of Work’sEric R. Wolf Prize is coming up on October 1, 2012.
+Graduate students of the anthropology of work, here is your chance to have your scholarship recognized, win some money to help offset the cost of the AAAs, and perhaps have an article published.
+The annual submission deadline for the 2015 Society for the Anthropology of Work’s Eric R. Wolf Prize is coming up on October 1, 2015.
 Established in 2003 by the Society for the Anthropology of Work, this paper prize is specifically for graduate students.
 Please note that it should not be confused with the more recently established Eric Wolf Prize awarded by the Political Ecology Society.
 The SAW Eric Wolf Prize is awarded annually at the SAW business meeting during the American Anthropological Association meetings.
-The deadline for the 2012 Eric Wolf Prize is, again, October 1, 2012.
+The deadline for the 2015 Eric Wolf Prize is, again, October 1, 2015.
 See the details regarding eligibility and submission below.

 Now is the time to dig through your manuscripts, seminar or conference papers, or other unpublished documents and prepare for submission.
 (Note: All submissions must be previously unpublished documents, since the winning essay is automatically peer reviewed for the possibility of publication in the Anthropology of Work Review).

 The recipient of the 2014 Eric Wolf Prize will receive a $250 cash award along with the possibility of having his or her essay reviewed for possible publication in the Anthropology of Work Review.

 The Society for the Anthropology of Work invites graduate students to submit previously unpublished manuscripts for consideration for the Eric R. Wolf Prize.
 This award was established to honor graduate research on the topic of the anthropology of work, broadly defined.
 The award will go to the paper that best demonstrates an anthropological approach to the study of work in the tradition of political economic scholarship modeled and encouraged by Eric Wolf.